Volta Charging borrows $44 million to energize its ad-based electric car charging network

 “We are very excited to be partnering up with such a talented management team and a company with a unique business model in combining clean energy technology and advertising,” said Giovani.
 “Volta creates opportunities for brands to connect with their audience, while reducing ‘range anxiety’ and fitting an unmet need for EV drivers — free of charge.
 We are also very excited to be partnering up with our co-lead arranger, CION Investment Corporation, to provide a one-stop capital solution to the company.”

-Prior to the credit facility, ChargePoint had raised $62.3 million from Invenergy, Activate Capital, GE Ventures, Orsted Venture, Nautilus Venture Partners, Idinvest, Virgo Investment Group, Autotech Ventures, and others.
+Prior to the credit facility, Volta had raised $62.3 million from Energize, Activate Capital, GE Ventures, Orsted Venture, Nautilus Venture Partners, Idinvest, Virgo Investment Group, Autotech Ventures, and others.